tlim414/yoripe/docs/backend_dev_log.md

 # Frontend Dev Log
 This page serves as a logbook for the frontend changes

-## Updae API for recipe info extraction using Vision LLM
+## Update API for recipe info extraction using Vision LLM
 ### August 30, 2026
 Added extraction endpoint: Created /extract-recipe-info to process uploaded images using Google Gemini 1.5 Flash.
 -	In-memory image handling: Configured multer memory storage instead of cloud storage, as storing the original photo in the UI is unnecessary.
 This keeps data lifecycle management simple and reduces infrastructure overhead.